Exploring the Gemini CLI

 Here are six things I discovered this week:

-1. Provide Context First
+1. Provide context first

 Always start your session by giving Gemini context about your project.
 If your very first prompt is something like the following, you’ll be off to a great start.